zap8600/connectomesc/README.md

-# celeganscpp
+# celegansc
-The Connectome of the C. Elegans in C++.
+The Connectome of the C. Elegans in C.